Summer Camp (Summer Program)

 When registering, you will have the opportunity to specify your top 2 preferred weeks; if you wish to request additional weeks, you will be placed on a waiting list for the extra weeks.

-July 10-14 – Photography: Join Hina Mahmood, as campers learn the art of capturing faces, nature, and their surroundings through digital photography.
-Participants will be introduced to the fundamentals of photography like, composition, lighting, portraits and still life.
+Join Hina Mahmood, as campers learn the art of capturing faces, nature, and their surroundings through digital photography.
+Participants will be introduced to the fundamentals of photography including composition, lighting, portraits, and still life.
 The week will wrap up with a photo exhibit showcasing the photographs from the week.
 Students are asked to bring in their own digital device (phone, iPad, digital camera).
-If families do not have access to a device please indicate in the registration and we’ll be sure to provide you with one to use for the week!
+If families do not have access to a device please indicate when you register and we’ll be sure to provide you with one to use for the week.

 Alternate Languages